The Best Coffee Machine With Milk Frother

 • Adjustable PID control – stability of, and control over brew temperature

-• Auto on and off – set it to be ready to use when you wake up needing coffee
+• Auto on and off – set it to be ready to work with when you wake up needing coffee

 • Full sized commercial 58mm portafilter

-• Auto Dosing & Auto Tamping for as close to great extraction each time
+• Auto Dosing & Auto Tamping for as close to fantastic extraction each time

 • Auto milk steaming with full control over milk temp and texture